 So, we have mechanical devices that monitor time as observed by the rotation of earth relative to the moon, sun and other stars; these devices are in fact no more than human inventions by which we try to control time, without which the organisation of our civilisation would fall apart.
 We also have a theoretical, invisible ‘fourth dimension’ formula that Minkowski and Einstein understand, but which is incomprehensible to most humans.
 And we also know that light, or the speed of it, seems to have a real effect on ‘time’ in a cosmological environment.
 So is time the effect of the motion of our planet on our lives, a fourth dimension of nature or is it simply the product of the motion of light particles?
 Or does time perhaps only exist in our minds?

 This brings us to observe a tiny gland buried in our brain, right between our right and left hemisphere.
 We call it the pineal gland, because it looks like a pinecone, even though it is only the size of a pea.
 In fact, the Sumerians referred to the pine cone shaped gland on clay tablets thousands of years old, which is extraordinary medical knowledge to have had so long ago.
 The ‘sacred’ nature of this gland was also known thousands of years before modern science now tells us that this gland produces melatonin, a serotonin-derived hormone which modulates sleep patterns in both circadian and seasonal cycles.
 Melatonin is a structurally simple hormone that communicates information about environmental lighting to various parts of the body.
 Ultimately, melatonin has the ability to control biological rhythms.
 The light-transducing ability of the pineal gland has led some to call the pineal the ‘third eye’.
 The pineal gland is also capable of making a compound called Dimethyltryptamine (DMT).
 DMT is a powerful psychedelic chemical released during extraordinary states such as time of birth and the time of death.
-DMT is also the chemical that induces our dreams of life in a timeless state.
+DMT may also induce our dreams of life in a timeless state.

 The pinecone symbol has appeared in religious and spiritual images for thousands of years.
 Depictions of Hindu deities are interwoven with both literal and symbolic representations of serpents and pinecones.
 The Egyptian Staff of Osiris, dating back to approximately 1224 BC, depicts two intertwining serpents rising up to meet at a pinecone.
 A statue of the Mexican god “Chicomecoatl” (“Seven Snakes”) depicts the deity offering forth pinecones in one hand, and an evergreen tree in the other.
 Those who have visited the Vatican may recall the large pinecone sculpture that is displayed, and which was built by the Romans, in pagan times, as a fountain alongside the temple of Isis.
 The pinecone symbolism is common throughout Greek and Roman art in reference to religion and it is hypothesised that the pinecone is the “fruit from the tree of life” referred to in Genesis.
 With all the references to serpents, it should be noted that, even today, the serpent remains the emblem of the medical profession.

 So how did I get from a multi-million-dollar customised pocket watch to a pea-sized pinecone?
 I was wondering that myself.
 Are we still talking about time?
 Yes, we are, well about time and the absence of it.
-I am now wondering if time is the mechanism that our brain uses to process data.
+I am now imagining whether time is the mechanism that our brain uses to process data.
 Our brain needs to organise events in a sequential list just to comprehend them and manage our lives.

 Those yogis who achieve a very deep meditation state through the awakening of the ‘third eye’ put themselves into a state of timelessness, as do those under the influence of the psychedelic chemical DMT.
 Those who have returned from a near death experience, Anita Moorjani and Dr Mary Neale being two of the more famous living examples, also experience this timeless awareness.
 The pineal is the first gland to be created in the body, one month after conception, and is the last functioning part of the body at death with a great psychedelic shot of DMT to take us into the next dimension of body-less timelessness.

 And in that timeless sense of time, we are describing what the Greeks referred to as “Kairos” as distinct from “Kronos.”
 Kronos is a god associated with sequential time and is represented by the scythe-yielding, cloaked and hooded old man, Father Time, leading us all to the grave.
 His Roman name was Saturn and the sixth planet from the sun was named for him.
 From ‘Kronos’ comes the word ‘chronological’.
 Kairos on the other hand refers to time being a “timeless moment’.
 In Greek mythology Kairos is a young heroic god, youngest son of Zeus and the spirit of opportunity.
 But it was said you needed to seize Kairos from the front as he approached because, once he has passed, not even Zeus can seize him.
-Often this moment of opportunity is represented in movies, when the hero is suddenly aware of the heroine for the first time, by voiceless sounds, slow motion action and surreal lighting.
+Often this ‘moment of opportunity’ is represented in movies, when the hero is suddenly aware of the heroine for the first time, by voiceless sounds, slow motion action and surreal lighting.
 In the book of Ecclesiastes is the phrase “to everything there is a time”; time is translated in the first Greek Bible as Kairos.
 In Wm Shakespeare’s Julius Caesar, the quote “There is a time in the affairs of men” also refers to Kairos.